vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```

 ## Payment providers
 `VsfPaymentProvider` is a component that aggregates one or more payment methods from a single provider like Checkout.com or Adyen.
-This component is usually the only thing that you need to integrate a particular vendor into your project and is always delivered as a third-party integration.
+This component is usually the only thing that we need to integrate a particular vendor into our project and is always delivered as a third-party integration.

 The component is responsible for:
 - Loading and displaying available payment methods